Of Rhythms and Wars

 Okay, LAST warning.
 SPOILERS to books 1-3 ahead.

 Considering how book 3 ended, I was a little nervous about this one.
-I mean, after all the depressing revelations about the first desolation, Kaladin failed to say the words and he couldn’t kill Amaram (he totally could have, but for some reason Rock had to do it), Adolin felt pretty useless except for learning Maya’s name, and I never expected Dalinar to replace all of his Bridge Four body guards with Szeth of all people . . . and . . .
-I shipped Kaladin and Shallan.
+I mean, after all the depressing revelations about the first desolation, Kaladin failed to say the words, Rock killed Amaram for him, Adolin felt pretty useless except for learning Maya’s name, I never expected Dalinar to replace all of his Bridge Four body guards with Szeth of all people… and… I shipped Kaladin and Shallan.
 Obviously, I was disappointed there.

 Mostly, I’ve noticed a cycle of the characters in this series.
 In book 1, many of them started tethered, trapped, or lost.
 In book 2, they all gained freedom in one sense or another and were able to develop themselves.
 Then, in book 3, they were each hit hard with something that trapped them again.
 (I wrote about this in greater depth in my review for “Oathbringer”).